IsmaelMartinez/sound3fy/CONTRIBUTING.md

 - Is the keyboard navigation intuitive?
 - Does it work well with your screen reader?

-Please [open an issue](https://github.com/your-username/sound3fy/issues) with your feedback or contact us directly.
+Please [open an issue](https://github.com/IsmaelMartinez/sound3fy/issues) with your feedback.

 ### 🐛 Bug Reports

 Found a bug?
-Please [open an issue](https://github.com/your-username/sound3fy/issues) with:
+Please [open an issue](https://github.com/IsmaelMartinez/sound3fy/issues) with:

 - A clear description of the problem
 - Steps to reproduce